ALOHA!

 Below is a list of the top 2 easy access waterfalls to see on the Big Island.

-There is also a little bit about how to add these great waterfalls to your Big Island itinerary, including more things to do on the day you go visit these waterfalls.
+I went to both of these waterfalls, and I have also included a little bit about how to add these great waterfalls to your Big Island itinerary, with more things to do on the day you go visit these waterfalls.

 It is reasonable to visit both of these waterfalls on the same day, and there will be more on this below.